-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 The host microprocessor shall be capable of completing initialization of the FPD LINK network (1 Local node, and up to 6 remote nodes) within 350ms of a wakeup event.

 The FPD LINK system may be configured at vehicle runtime IF it can be completed within 350ms, otherwise the FPD LINK system shall be configured at EOL/Service Bay and stored in non-volatile memory.